| Uniting for LifeWinter, 1996ArticlesLet's Tear Down the Wall Brick

 LFL's post-abortion outreach, Healing Hearts, based in Chicago,

+as well as other projects.
 Rev. Edward Fehskens, Lutherans for Life executive director

 for the last ten years, has been working closely with the